vondacho/arch-api-design-guidelines/doc/apat-1-resource-identification.md

 `GET /organisations`

-A list of identified organisations: 1,2,3
+A list of identified organisations: Lumberjacks,Lions

-`GET /organisations?id=1&id=2&id=3`
+`GET /organisations?id=Lumberjacks&id=Lions`

 All the organisations with name `lumb`

 `GET /organisations?name=lumb`

-The users of the organisation `lumberjacks`
+The users of the organisation `Lumberjacks`

-`GET /organisations/lumberjacks/users`
+`GET /organisations/Lumberjacks/users`

 The users of all organisations with first name `doe` and last name `doe`

+`GET /organisations/*/users?firstName=john&lastName=doe`
 `GET /organisations/users?firstName=john&lastName=doe`

 # Access to some fields (projection)

-Name, tags, and partner of the users of the organisation `lumberjacks`
+Name, tags, and partner of the users of the organisation `Lumberjacks`

-`GET /organisations/lumberjacks?fields=name,tags,partner`
+`GET /organisations/Lumberjacks?fields=name,tags,partner`

 List all the organisations with all their attributes